-A common breakfast table query from our guests here at the October Country Inn (check us out) is: “What is there to do around here.”
+A common breakfast table query from our guests here at the October Country Inn is: “What is there to do around here.”
 This question always gives us pause, because there’s so much to do around here we don’t know where to start.
-Our typical follow-up discussion would then try to match a local activity or attraction with our guests interests, and if successful, to then provide the necessary logistics including directions.
-As is often the case, there may be multiple options from which our guests may choose, each option with its own specific logistics.
+Our typical follow-up discussion would then try to match a local activity or attraction with our guests interests.
+If successful, we then provide the necessary logistics including directions.
+As is often the case, there may be multiple options from which our guests may choose.
+Each option with its own specific logistics.

 Artisans’ Park makes our efforts of being good Vermont ambassadors more efficient by the accidental location of several fascinating attractions within walking distance of one another.
 Located between Route 12 and the Connecticut River just north of Windsor, Vermont, the artisans in Artisans’ Park refers to either: Vermont Farmstead Cheese Company, Sustainable Farmer, Harpoon Brewery, Silo Spirits, or Simon Pearce.
 The park part of Artisans’ Park refers to either: Path of Life Garden, or Great River Outfitters.
 That’s a lot of options from a single parking spot.

 At the Vermont Farmstead Cheese Company you can learn all about cheese making while sampling from a wide variety of their artisanal and speciality cheeses.
 Sustainable Farmer serves wood-fired pizza, as well as offering maple syrup, honey, and other local Vermont products.
 Kick back at the Harpoon Brewery and sip one of their cold craft brews.
 Step up the kick and sample vodka distilled from local corn at Silo Distillery.
 Amble over to Simon Pearce and watch local glassblowers ply their trade.